 So now that we know what our entry will be, we have to use crontab to enter it into the crontab file.
 At the shell prompt, enter:

-This will fire up your default text editor with the current crontab file automatically loaded (which is likely empty).
+If you get prompted to choose an editor select nano.
+The current crontab file automatically gets loaded and is most likely empty.
 Simply enter your new crontab entry and close the editor.
 You can check to make sure your entry was added to the crontab file by entering the following command at the shell prompt:

 Did you find this page helpful ?

 If so, please help keep this site operating

 Site, content, documents, original images Copyright © 2003-2013 Keith Parkansky All rights reserved

 Duplication of any portion of this site or the material contained herein without

 the express written consent of Keith Parkansky, USA is strictly prohibited.

 This site is in no way affiliated with the Debian Project, the debian.org Web site, or